Be Well at Western

 How can I practice social wellness on campus?

-Just because we are learning remotely doesn’t mean you can’t get involved in campus activities!
-There are virtual programs and events practically every day of the week, during the day and in the evening.
+There are student events happening practically every day of the week, during the day and in the evening.
 Check out the events calendar on the Western Involvement Network.

 Consider joining one or more of the 200+ Associated Students clubs.
 You’ll find clubs centered around hobbies, social causes, and professional development.

 Enjoy being active?
 Take advantage of Bellingham’s incredible parks with a friend.
-Remember to wear your masks and stay six feet apart!
-If you’re living outside of the Bellingham area, simply Google your town and “parks” to find recreation areas near you.
+If you live outside of the Bellingham area, simply Google your town and “parks” to find recreation areas near you.

 Want to promote wellness on campus?
 Apply to become a Wellness Advocate.

-- With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western, even if we are living and learning remotely right now!
+- With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western!

 Expanding your knowledge, skills, and creative abilities are all ways to practice intellectual wellness, and it can happen in and out of the classroom.
 It also involves keeping an open mind to new ideas, being curious, and actively participating in academic, cultural, and community activities.